siriscmv/invite-management-docs/terms/privacy-policy.md

 ## Where is said data stored?

 Any data stored by Invite Management itself is safely located in the server that the bot is hosted on.
 This data is only accessible by the hosting providers themselves and the bot owner(s).

-eriodic backups are taken as a safety precaution to prevent data loss or corruption.
+Periodic backups are taken as a safety precaution to prevent data loss or corruption.
 If you wish to enquire about the bot's current hosting provider, you may do so by contacting us at our [support server](https://discord.gg/uXbczw9aax).

 As for third-party services, we cannot guarantee where the data is stored therefore we are unable to guarantee data will not be processed and/or stored in certain locations.

 ## Do you sell or share said data?